marcokuang/e-commerce/ticketing/README.md

   * With microservice setup which may use different language/frameworks, the error message generated from each microservice might have a very different structure --- it's a HUGE issue.

     * solution: each microservice should send a standard structure of the response to the front end app.

 * Error handling
   * consistently structured response from all services is required -> Use Middleware to handle errors
   * Each of the error type should be handled consistently  -> Express's error handling mechanism (call the 'next' function) to capture all possible errors
   * Express custom error handlers have 4 function arguments: (err, req, res, next)

     > Epress will automatically count the number of arguments and it knows the handlers will handle the errors

 * Async Error handling

   * use `express-async-errors` package with log errors from async/await request handlers
   * `import "express-async-errors";` statements goes after the express import

 * One database per microservice: use Mongoose and MongoDB

   * DB is hosted and managed by a K8s Pod

+* Middleware in Express

+  * Middleware/callback function expression needs to use `function` keyword only instead of arrow function.

+  * That’s because `this` in side the function will be pointing to the actual `user` object we are trying to save to the DB.
+If arrow function is used, `this` will be overwritten to the current context of the function, which is the `user.ts` file. ---> NOT OK!

 ## MongoDB